An Executive Overview – Traditional IT Tools versus Lean Manufacturing; the Technology Applications Needed to Support the World-Class Organization.

 A pragmatic assessment of the current state of performance is needed.
 What is the average inventory turnover?
 Obsolescence?
 Unplanned overtime?
 Expediting costs?
 Lost order opportunities?
 Angered customers?
 What about all of the people in the organization who are endlessly frustrated with feast and famine?
 How much are these worth?

-First, it is necessary to put a value to these wastes in dollars.
+First, it is necessary to put a value on these wastes in dollars.
 If the situation is one where there are lost sales opportunities due to execution issues, then some kind of market share value is needed as well.
 The difference between the current and ideal performance is effectively the gap that IT can and should be tasked with helping you to close.
 Wastes of information, due to a lack of timely and accurate information, are to be avoided.
 All too often companies find themselves awash with data, yet still grasping for relevant decision support information.
 This is due to the fact that in many cases the data collected is the wrong data from a Lean perspective.

 Create a Matrix of the IT Tools and Applications

 Create (or produce) a matrix* of the IT tools that are expected to attack waste, and perform the following analysis of each: